 I brought solutions to the table even though it was not part of my job

-When there was a talk about hockey or basketball, I knew more details to add on.
-I watched highlights on the games deliberately, because I knew people at the workplace will be talking about it the next day.
+When there was a talk about hockey or basketball, I knew more details to add.
+I watched highlights of the games deliberately because I knew people at the workplace will be talking about it the next day.

 I no longer felt like an outsider.
 I wish I had an open mind to Canadian culture right after landing.
 Finally, I felt like Canada was my second home!

 When I got promoted to the leadership role, I hired and referred many newcomers and implemented a few things.
-I partnered new hire newcomer to Canada strategically with someone who has been in Canada.
-We organized potlucks, international food, international dress events, International festivals, to give them a sense of belonging.
+I partnered a new hire newcomer to Canada strategically with someone who has been in Canada.
+We organized potlucks, international food, international dress events, and international festivals, to give them a sense of belonging.
 I motivated them to dress up for Halloween unless they have a preference not to.
 Most newcomers were shy to take a part in work events.
-I could relate, that is why I dressed up and participated all the time as a Manager.
+I could relate, that is why I dressed up and participated all the time as a manager.
 We wore the jersey for our supporting team during Hockey, Blue Jays and NBA seasons.
 It felt good to lead a team of diverse people from all around the world in the top bank.
 Employers and leaders need to understand the background of employees to lead high-performing teams.
-Make holiday more inclusive by not just decorating around Christmas.
+Make holidays more inclusive by not just decorating around Christmas.
 The leadership team could send happy Diwali, Eid Mubarak, etc to the floor.
 I used to send emails out to my team on most occasions.
 I used to adjust breaks for people during Ramadan for Friday prayers.
 Canada is bringing new immigrants and the workforce is drastically moving towards diversity and inclusion.
 Leaders with bias are going to be held accountable or left behind.

 It is okay to say "I don't know"

 I learned a lot from a corporate leadership culture, especially as a hiring manager and a coach for more than a decade.
-Whenever I was asked about the topics/ things I had no clue about, I researched and found the answer.
-I learned to say "I don't know but I will find the answer and get back to you".
-I learnt to ask " do you have someone who could point me towards the right direction" "could you provide the name of the person who is a subject matter expert in the answer I am looking for".
-I learnt to say "I don't know, I am not an expert on this topic but here is someone".
-Something immigrants have challenges saying, we are never taught to say " I don't know".
+Whenever I was asked about topics/ things I had no clue about, I researched and found the answer.
+I learned to say, "I don't know but I will find the answer and get back to you".
+I learnt to ask, " do you have someone who could point me in the right direction" and "could you provide the name of the person who is a subject matter expert in the answer I am looking for".
+I learnt to say, "I don't know, I am not an expert on this topic but here is someone".
+Something immigrants have challenges saying, we are never taught to say, " I don't know".

 I have witnessed the challenges newcomers to Canada/ immigrants go through when compared to folks born and raised in Canada.
 I have hired many newcomers as a hiring manager.
 During the interview stage, a new immigrant to Canada would hardly say " I don't know" but wing the answer to look good.
-That approach hurts the credibility.
-We need to change the mindset that it is okay to say 'I don't know" but " I am willing to learn".
+That approach hurts credibility.
+We need to change the mindset that it is okay to say, 'I don't know" but " I am willing to learn".

 Is it bragging when you have a track record?